-374 SEVENTH-DAY ADVENTIST THEOLOGICAL SEMINARY
+390 SEVENTH-DAY ADVENTIST THEOLOGICAL SEMINARY

-- Registering for 8 or more credits of course work and/or dissertation and/or internship. - Registering for 4 or more credits of dissertation.
-For students who have completed all requirements for the degree except the dissertation, full-time status requires all of the following: - Registering for one or more credits of dissertation or dissertation continuation; - Doing "full-time" work on the dissertation or internship as defined by at least 24 hours a week or 720 hours per year and confirmation of same by the dissertation chair.
+For students who have completed all requirements for the degree except the dissertation, full-time status requires all of the following:

+- Registering for one or more credits of dissertation or dissertation continuation; - Doing "full-time" work on the dissertation or internship as defined by at least 24 hours a week or 720 hours per year and confirmation of same by the dissertation chair. - All course work is campus-based and supported by online resources.